Information for Australia Award Scholarship students

 Your testamur will be mailed to you following the official Graduation Ceremony, please ensure that your mailing details in MyHuB are up to date.

-If you wish to receive a copy of your testamur prior to this date, please complete the Early Release of Testamur Form.
-The cost will be A$100.00.
-You can request a copy of your official transcript by completing the Statement of Academic Record Form and will cost A$10.00 each.
+If you wish to receive a copy of your testamur prior to this date, please complete the Request for Early Release of Testamur form.
+This will cost $100.00.

 Return Home Briefing